By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 594|Page: 1|3 min read

-When listening to music which comes from regions such as South Asia, there are a lot of common aspects to their music and conduction of songs.
-To begin, specifically in the song ‘Vina Bheri’ there are a lot of instruments being utilized to create the overall rhythm of the song.
+When listening to music from regions such as South Asia, there are many common aspects in their music and song conduction.
+To begin, specifically in the song "Vina Bheri," a variety of instruments are utilized to create the overall rhythm.
 I would say this song works together to form more of a rhythm for dancing than a melody.

-The first instrument used in this song is very obviously the sitar, which is a instrument which is commonly found throughout music produced in South Asia, and is identified as an chordophone, due to the fact that it consists of several long cords stretched across a wooden body to produce its sound.
-The sound the sitar produces is very distinct and easy to tell apart from other chordophones because the sitar has a characteristic 'lush background drone' which is produced from its sympathetic strings resonating with the plucked string.
+The first instrument used in this song is very obviously the sitar, a staple in South Asian music, classified as a chordophone due to its several long cords stretched across a wooden body.
+The sitar's sound is distinct, easily recognizable from other chordophones because it has a characteristic "lush background drone," produced by its sympathetic strings resonating with the plucked string.

-The singer’s voice plays a lot into the structure of the song, seeing as it starts off very slow and builds overtime inciting an element of suspense.
-In a lot of Indian classical music the themes of their songs revolve around Hinduism and great tales of Hindu deities.
-These performances which include music and dancing are referred to as ‘Raga’, where the performers dance to the classical music and dress up in elaborate festive wardrobes to depict these epic tales of the deities.
-They spend years mastering dances, which include various difficult facial muscle movements and finger movements.
-The songs range in pace, beginning slow as they enter into the story and when the story becomes suspenseful the music reflects that.
-I feel that this song abides by the structure of Raga because it utilizes the same genre of Indian music and is structured the same way where the pace speeds up over time and the instruments and vocal range also shift to accommodate the speed and tempo of the music.
+The singer’s voice significantly contributes to the song's structure, starting slow and building over time to incite suspense.
+In much Indian classical music, the themes revolve around Hinduism and great tales of Hindu deities.
+These performances, which include music and dancing, are referred to as "Raga," where performers dance to the classical music and dress in elaborate festive wardrobes to depict epic tales of deities.
+They spend years mastering dances, including difficult facial muscle movements and finger movements.
+The songs vary in pace, starting slow as they enter the story, and when the story becomes suspenseful, the music reflects that.
+I feel that this song abides by the structure of Raga because it utilizes the same genre of Indian music and is structured similarly, with the pace speeding up over time and the instruments and vocal range shifting to accommodate the speed and tempo of the music.

 Browse our vast selection of original essay samples, each expertly formatted and styled